 1.1 The Committee shall comprise at least three members, all of whom shall be independent non-executive directors.
 The Chairman of the Board may also serve on the Committee as an additional member if he or she was considered independent on appointment as Chairman.
 Members of the Committee shall be appointed by the Board, on the recommendation of the Nomination Committee and in consultation with the Chairman of the Committee.

-1.2 The Board shall appoint the Committee Chairman who shall be an independent non-executive director.
+1.2 The Board shall appoint the Committee Chairman who shall be an independent non-executive director and who should have served on the Committee or the remuneration committee for another company for at least twelve months before appointment as Committee Chairman.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of their number to chair the meeting who would qualify under these terms of reference to be appointed to that position by the Board.
 The Chairman of the Board shall not act as Chairman of the Committee.

-1.3 Appointments to the Committee are made by the Board and shall be for a period of up to three years, which may be extended for further periods of up to three years provided the director still meets the criteria for membership of the Committee.
+1.3 Appointments to the Committee shall be for a period of up to three years, which may be extended for further periods of up to three years provided the director still meets the criteria for membership of the Committee.

 2.1 The Company Secretary or his/her nominee shall act as the Secretary of the Committee.